bigbio/quantms/docs/lfq.rst

 To enable MBRs, the users should enable the following parameter: `--targeted_only false`

-.. note:: Match between runs is performed by transfering feature identifications to coeluting, unidentified features with similar mass and RT in other runs.
+.. note:: Match between runs is performed by transferring feature identifications to coeluting, unidentified features with similar mass and RT in other runs.
    Feature extra

 Map alignment